Tomaszek03/Chat-Application/README.md

 # Chat Application Backend
-### Chat application created by using Java and Micronaut
+### Chat application created using Java, Micronaut, Redis, WebSockets and REST API

 ### Project goal
 The purpose of this project is to build a real-time chat application backend that allows users to communicate within multiple chat rooms.